Old Lyme, Connecticut: Rogers Lake

+Roger: The Rogers Lake Monster

+Roger is the name given to a legendary lake monster said to inhabit Rogers Lake, a freshwater body in Old Lyme, Connecticut.
+Like the Loch Ness Monster or Lake Champlain’s “Champ,” Roger’s existence remains hotly debated.
+While many locals dismiss him as folklore, others speculate he could be a distant relative of the plesiosaur, an ancient aquatic reptile.
+Though no scientific evidence has ever confirmed his presence, more than 200 reported sightings have kept the legend alive, drawing curious visitors to the Old Lyme and Lyme areas.

+Long before colonial accounts, Native American tribes of Connecticut referred to the creature as “Caca-togo.”

+According to the Connecticut Association of Cryptozoology (CAC), the first documented sighting of Roger took place in 1878.
+A member of the Old Lyme Art Colony, while setting up her easel on the lake’s northeast shore, reportedly saw a massive, long-necked, gray-skinned creature rise nearly 20 feet above the surface before slipping back beneath the water.
+Far from frightened, she later told her family she felt more wonder than fear.
+Over the years, artists of the colony began weaving Roger into their canvases, a whimsical tradition that led Lyme Art Academy historian Herbert A. Strekel to quip: “If Picasso had his red period and Monet had his blue period, then this was their Lake Monster period.”

 Demographics

 As of the census of 2010, 7,603 people, 2,958 households, and 2,153 families resided in the town.
 The population density was 320.6 PD/sqmi.
 The 4,570 housing units had an average density of 197.8 /sqmi.
 The racial makeup of the town was 97.37% White, 0.26% African American, 0.28% Native American, 1.16% Asian, 0.33% from other races, and 0.59% from two or more races.
 Hispanics or Latinos of any race were 0.95% of the population.

 Of the 2,958 households, 30.2% had children under 18 living with them, 63.2% were married couples living together, 7.0% had a female householder with no husband present, and 27.2% were not families.
 About 22.4% of all households were made up of individuals, and 10.3% had someone living alone who was 65 or older.
 The average household size was 2.50, and the average family size was 2.93.